davidryan59/linfun/README.md

 // array of coordinates, each coordinate of form [t, v]

-lf.id         // Returns integer id of this Linfun lf.length     // Returns the length of the internal array lf.first      // Returns (immutable) first coordinate of internal array lf.last       // Returns (immutable) last coordinate of internal array lf.markAsLf   // Returns true
+lf.id         // Returns integer id of this Linfun lf.length     // Returns the length of the internal array, guaranteed to be at least 1 lf.first      // Returns (immutable) first coordinate of internal array lf.last       // Returns (immutable) last coordinate of internal array lf.markAsLf   // Returns true